April 17, 2026

 - Mark each rep as current on the feature once they complete the lesson and pass the quiz.

 Completion rates tell you who showed up.
-Quiz scores tell you what they can actually do.
+Quiz scores tell you what they can do with the material.

 Doozy's analytics give you readiness data by topic, by team, and by individual.
-When you can see that your team scores well on core product questions but falls short on competitive intel, you've identified a specific gap to address, not a general "we should do more training" problem.
-An LMS would tell you overall completion was high.
-Doozy tells you exactly where knowledge breaks down.
+When you can see that your team scores well on core product questions but falls short on competitive intel, you've identified a specific gap to address rather than a general "we should do more training" problem.

 Use this data to: